Sexual harassment affects the health and well being of workers, according to new research.

 Sexual harassment can cause physiological response

-Sexual harassment and assault that occurs at work, or in any other setting, can act as a stressor that produces an involuntary physiological response.
+Sexual harassment and assault that happen at work can act as a stressor producing an involuntary physiological response.

 This sort of stress can adversely affect blood pressure, pulse rate and the stress hormone cortisol.

 However, removing the threat often does not stop the biological response to stress, according to experts.